catzhead/webserver/README.md

-# nginx in docker
+# blog app in django with graphing capabilities

+## django app

+### development

+To run the django development server on port 8001:

+    cd django/site1
+    python manage.py runserver 8001

+Server will be accessible at localhost:8001

-## Basic webserver
+## webserver

+### nginx

 The following directories are mapped to the nginx default locations:
 * nginx to /etc/nginx
 * html to /usr/share/nginx/html

+To launch nginx alone:

-Launch with `docker-compose run --service-ports nginx`
+    docker-compose run --service-ports nginx

-## With django applications
+### nginx serving django applications with uwsgi

 Django applications are located in django/, and mounted as /usr/share/django in the uwsgix image.